www.handicapmd.com - HandicapMD

 Nebraska accessible Parking Laws

-A handicap parking permit allows you to park in designated parking spots for individuals with disabilities.
+A handicap parking permit allows you to park in designated spots for individuals with disabilities.
 However, it is important to note that this permit does not entitle you to park in spots that are designated for "no parking".
 If you do not clearly display your handicap parking pass from your rearview mirror, you could be subject to fines for violating handicap parking laws.
 Once your vehicle is in motion, it is important to remove the pass.

 Who Qualifies for a Disability Tag?
 Requirements for accessible Parking Passes

-In NE, a disability parking tag is available to individuals with specific conditions that significantly impair their mobility.
+In NE, a disability tag is available to individuals with specific conditions that significantly impair their mobility.
 These conditions include but are not limited to, the inability to walk 200 feet without stopping, the need for assistive devices such as a wheelchair, crutches, or a walker, and severe respiratory issues.
 The state's regulations ensure that those who truly need these accommodations can access them.

-Several requirements must be met in order to qualify for a accessible parking permit in NE.
+Several requirements must be met in order to qualify for a accessible permit in NE.
 These requirements include being unable to walk 200 feet without resting, needing assistance from a mobility device (e.g. a walker, crutch, or wheelchair), having a severe physical or visual impairment, suffering from a severe respiratory issue, having a Class III or Class IV cardiac condition, or experiencing substantial or complete loss of use of one or more limbs.

 How to Apply for a accessible Parking Tag